Southern yellow-billed hornbill: Reproduction

 Breeding season starts when the first autumn rain falls.
 The breeding season goes from September to march with the egg-laying peak between October and December.
 Eggs are laid during the wet season so different areas will have different peaks according to the local rainy season.
 For example, the peak generally occurs from November to February in the eastern regions and from December to March in the northwest regions of the southern yellow-billed hornbill's range.
 These peaks coincide with the peak rainfall of the year.

 Young birds become sexually mature when they are one year old.
 However, before the actual breeding is done, there is the courtship feeding of females, mutual preening, copulation and prospecting of nests sites that must be done.

 Once the male southern yellow-billed hornbill has mated, it will stay with his mate and establish a territory that it will defend.
-The nests are placed in natural cavities in trees, cliffs or earth banks between 1 and 12 meters from the ground.
+The nests are in natural cavities in trees, cliffs or earth banks between 1 and 12 meters from the ground.
 The male then proceeds to bring bark, leaves and grass which will be put on the bottom of the nest.
 During this time, the female will seal herself inside the nest by blocking the entry with a wall made from her droppings and food remains.
 The male will help by bringing mud for her to work with.

 The only opening left is a vertical slit from the top to the bottom.
 The male passes the food through the slit with his beak.
 The female and chick droppings are forcibly expelled through the slit as well.
 The vertical slit provides good air circulation through convection and when coupled with the wooden walls, it provides a good insulation.

 Nests usually contain 2-6 eggs and take about 24 days to hatch.
 The eggs are white, oval and have finely pitted shells.
 The chicks are born naked and with pink skin.
 They and the female are fed by the male who brings back food and drops it through the slit.
 Most nests will also have a long escape tunnel in case a predator breaks in the nest to eat them.

 Taking advantage of the fact that she is imprisoned; the female will shed all of her flight and tail feathers simultaneously and regrow them during the time she stays with the chicks.
 Once the chicks are half-grown, the female will break out of the nest in order to help the male.
 The chicks will rebuild the wall themselves and continue to be fed through the slits by the parents.
 Once the chicks are fully grown, they will break out of the nest and start flying.